Leadership Team

 Dr. Kateri Hinman Petto is UmoNhoN/Hocak/Seneca and an enrolled member of the Winnebago Tribe of Nebraska.
 She was raised in the City of Omaha, but grew up close to her family in Macy/Walthill, Nebraska.
 She studied pre-pharmacy coursework and Native American Studies at the University of Nebraska Omaha.
 In 2020, she graduated with her Doctor of Pharmacy degree from Creighton University and went on to complete a Clinical Pharmacy Residency at the VA Nebraska-Western Iowa HealthCare System in Omaha, Nebraska.
 Her goal in obtaining her degree has been to work to address the health disparities facing Native people.
 Her areas of interest include diabetes and other chronic disease state management, mental health, substance abuse, and infectious disease.
 Her profession allowed her to provide valuable public health information to the Native community during the COVID-19 pandemic.
 She currently works as a clinical pharmacist at Nebraska Methodist Hospital.
 Kateri is passionate about serving the Native community and promoting health and wellness through connection to culture and healing historical and generational trauma.

-Barbara McKillip -Erixson
+McKillip -Erixson

 Board Treasurer